-The MQ series VRC has seven (7) limit switches incorporated into a standard two-level VRC: one (1) at each level to stop the carriage, one (1) overtravel, two (2) chain tensioner switches, and two (2) slack chain sensor limit switches.
+The M series VRC has five (5) limit switches incorporated into a standard two-level VRC: one (1) at each level to stop the carriage, one (1) overtravel, and two (2) chain tensioner switches.
 All limit switches require field mounting and wiring.
 VRCs servicing more than two levels require two (2) additional limit switches for each intermediate level.